MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/why-use-pipelines.md

 monikerRange: '>= tfs-2015'
 ---

-# Why Use Azure DevOps Pipelines?
+# Why Use Azure Pipelines?

-Azure DevOps Pipelines is the quickest, easiest, and safest way to automate building your projects and making them available to users.
+Azure Pipelines is the quickest, easiest, and safest way to automate building your projects and making them available to users.

 There are two main parts of Pipelines: **Continuous Integration (CI)** and **Continuous Delivery (CD)**.